seppinho/hadoop-101/README.md

 #### Execute it through a command-line program

+Extend you Step class by a main method and use the StepRunner class to start your WorkflowStep class:

 	  public static void main(String[] args) throws Exception {

 	      boolean result = StepRunner.run(args, new WordCountStep());